falabretti/ceph-demo/README.md

 # Ceph Demo

-This is a quick tutorial on how to set up a Ceph Installation on virtual machines and use it as a Object Store.
+This is a quick tutorial on how to set up a Ceph Installation on virtual machines and use it as an Object Store.

 ## Table of Contents
 - [Ceph Demo](#ceph-demo)